-- We have revised the assembly programme, behaviour policy and PSHE scheme which has increased the understanding and confidence of pupils to recognise, address and report bullying including the use of racist, anti-LGBT and disability-related discriminatory language. - The revised curriculum has increased pupils' knowledge and understanding of the different faiths and beliefs in Britain today and supported individual pupils in the development of their sense of identity and belonging.
+- We have revised the assembly programme, behaviour policy and PSHE scheme which has increased the understanding and confidence of pupils to recognise, address and report bullying including the use of racist, anti-LGBT and disability-related discriminatory language. - The revised curriculum has increased pupils' knowledge and understanding of the different faiths and beliefs in Britain today and supported individual pupils in the development of their sense of identity and belonging. - We have embarked on and are implementing the Affordable school strategy which ensures all pupils have the opportunity to participate, learn and thrive with the aim of building a universal, equitable approach through the lens of affordability.

-Priorities for the Year 2023/24
+Priorities for the Year 2024/25